 |Study method||Full-time or part-time|

 |Intake||February or July|

-Today, mathematics is used in most fields, including technology, natural science, engineering, medicine, finance and the social sciences such as sociology and psychology.
-This Industrial and Applied Mathematics Major is designed to provide students with the skills in mathematics, engineering and computing and to apply them to problems arising in business, industry and government.
+Today, mathematics is used in most fields, including technology, natural science, engineering, medicine, finance and the social sciences, such as sociology and psychology.
+This course is designed to provide you with skills in mathematics, engineering and computing, and to teach you how to apply these skills to problems arising in business, industry and government.

 This course will help you become a:

 In addition to the course-specific admission criteria listed below, please read our general admission criteria.
 Our general admission criteria apply to all courses at Curtin University.

 Admission criteria for Australian and New Zealand students